 Peanut Butter Layer

-- Prepare a mini muffin pan with mini muffin wrappers, or, use a silicone mold**.
+- Prep.
+Prepare a mini muffin pan with liners, or grab a peanut butter cup silicone mold (note 4).

 - Chocolate layer.
 In a medium heat-safe bowl, melt chocolate (9 ounces) and coconut oil (2 tablespoons) together -- I do this by microwaving on high for 30 seconds and stirring the ingredients together with a rubber spatula before microwaving again.
 Don't over microwave, this will cause the chocolate to seize!
 Evenly divide half the chocolate into your prepared liners or mold.
 Place in the freezer for 10 minutes.

 - Peanut butter layer.
 Meanwhile, melt the coconut oil (2 tablespoons) and peanut butter (1/2 cup) together in a second medium, heat-safe bowl.
 Use a rubber spatula to stir in erythritol (1/4 cup) and salt (1/4 teaspoon) until they dissolve.
 Remove the muffin pan from the freezer, and spoon a dollop of peanut butter over the chocolate.
 Place pan back into the freezer for another 10 minutes.